CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 ### 1.3 Value Proposition

 Journal Time is a diary app that allows users to create detailed journal entries and provides an enhanced journaling experience through the ability to use multiple forms of context.
+These forms of context include but are not limited to the ability to integrate images, news stories and locations.

 ## 2. Stakeholders